A CONSERVATION JOURNEY

 Alladale is the perfect place for a bit of pampering.
 Try some yoga, wild meditation or even various massages and beauty treatments.

 The best spots in the UK to see bottlenose dolphins are only a 1.5 hour drive from Alladale – take a memorable day trip to meet these beauties and stop for a tasty local lunch.

 The Highlands of Scotland are far more than just an area of immense beauty, they are also one of the UK’s last remaining wildernesses.
 Visiting Alladale Wilderness Reserve directly contributes to the conservation, wildlife and educational projects on and around the Reserve.

 In 2013, TENT successfully released 36 native red squirrels on the reserve, with the support of our partner, Roy Dennis Wildlife Foundation, and Alladale’s neighbouring estates.
 Today, there are signs of established breeding populations and we now look to expand the red squirrels’ range.

 SCOTTISH WILDCAT BREEDING PROGRAMME

 Alladale Wilderness Reserve is an active participant in the recovery of the threatened Scottish wildcat.
 An enclosure on the Reserve houses four wildcats, as part of a captive breeding project in partnership with the Royal Zoological Society of Scotland.
-Two kittens were born in July 2018 and are doing well.
+Two kittens were born in July 2018, and July 2019 and all are doing well.
 The wildcats are being bred with the ultimate aim of release.

 An integral part of the Alladale Wilderness Reserve vision is the HOWL (Highland Outdoor and Wilderness Learning) programme, which offers a specially designed and expert-led environmental education journey for school children across the UK.